All Episodes

 I really did.

-Great to have you here, Rush Lindball, the EIB net.
+Great to have you here, Rushlin Boy, the EIB Net.

 And I have, of course, a little bit different take than some people on some things.

-You know, a lot of people are saying a Michelle Obama hijacked the uh Academy Awards last night, that shock surprise being introduced at the end of the show by Jack Nicholson to uh announce the best movie of the year.
+Now, a lot of people are saying Michelle Obama hijacked the Academy Awards last night, that shock surprise being introduced at the end of the show by Jack Nicholson to announce the best movie of the year.

 I think they had to throw the Obamas a crumb because I think, in truth, folks, the Obamas got snubbed the Academy Awards last night.

-Not only did his campaign ad Zero Dark 30 not win, but his semi-autobiography lost out too.
+Not only did his campaign ad, Zero Dark 30, not win, but his semi-autobiography lost out too, Lincoln.

-So Obama was 0 for 2 last night, and the Academy would have known this in advance.
+So Obama was 04-2 last night, and the Academy would have known this in advance.

 Everybody knew that.